What a tax notice of assessment is

 What happens if you pay your tax bill late

-Check your assessment it to make sure that you agree with:
+Check your calculation it to make sure:

-- the income you've been assessed on
+- the income is correct

-- you've received the correct allowances and reliefs including marginal relief
+- you've received the correct allowances

 If you don't agree with the notice of assessment